 Personally, I’ve always liked the idea of decommoditization: of rebuilding perceived value in a market by reversing the commoditization process.
 However, there is one important difference.
 Decommoditization skips the third stage of one – anyone – and instead looks to shift a brand from ‘no-one’ to at least ‘someone’ in a category.
 The reason is simple.
 You need to be ‘someone’ before you can seek to unperch ‘the one’.
 To do that, you must generate distinctive and competitive meaning for what you offer: meaning that positions you as the rightful challenger and potential market leader.
 As Thomson Dawson has put it, “To lock onto relevant differentiation means to provide something that is highly valued and not in abundant supply … Innovate greater meanings not more function.”
 We’ll come back to this a little later on.

-So what have companies done by way of a differentiation strategy, and what can we learn from them?
+So what have companies done by way of broad differentiation strategy, and what can we learn from them?
 Let’s take a look at the differentiation strategies of a number of brands.

 Virgin Airlines employs a two-sided strategy: pricing and service.
 By reducing the costs associated with air travel in order to keep its fares competitive, and yet maintaining a full service offer, Virgin Airlines is able to compete directly with both budget offers and full service airlines.